CoqHott/logrel-coq/README.md

 - change the imports at the beginning of the files;
 - add the `#[global]` keyword to all instances.

-Getting Started with Using Development
+Getting started with using the development
 =================

 A few things to get accustomed to if you want to use the development.